-There exists a stabilised Legendrian knot $S_0 \subset (\R^3)_{sc} \setminus \Lambda_{\eta_m}$ which also is in cancelling position, but for which $\Lambda_{\eta_m}$ becomes the standard unknot $U$ after cancelling the handles.
-For instance, we can use the ambient Legendrian surgery arc from Figure \ref{fig:unknotodd} and replace it with the corresponding attaching sphere from Proposition \ref{prop:surgeries}; again we can follow the recipe in Figure \ref{fig:darbouxball}.
+There exists a stabilised Legendrian knot $S_0 \subset \left(\R^3\right)_{sc} \setminus \Lambda_{\eta_m}$ which also is in cancelling position, but for which $\Lambda_{\eta_m}$ becomes the standard unknot $U$ after cancelling the 1-handle with the 2-handle attached along $S_0$.
+This attaching sphere can be constructed analogously to $S$, but using the surgery arc $\eta^0_m$ shown in Figure \ref{fig:unknotodd} instead of $\eta_m$ shown in Figure \ref{fig:handle_decomposition_even}.
+Here we again follow the recipe in Figure \ref{fig:darbouxball}.